Burden of Proof in Landlord-Tenant Lawsuit

 File a Motion for Summary Judgment

 A Plaintiff may sue a landlord in a personal injury action where there is not a legal basis for recovery.
 In such circumstances, the landlord should speak with an attorney about filing a motion for summary judgment.
 A motion for summary judgment asks the court to rule in favor of a party where, “there are no genuine issues of material fact and the moving party is entitled to judgment as a matter of law.”
 Anderson v.
 Liberty Lobby Inc., 477 U.S. 242 (1986).
 For example, if landlord is sued in a slip-and-fall cases but tenant has no evidence to establish landlord know of the cause of the dangerous condition, it may be appropriate to file a motion for summary judgment asking the court to rule for landlord as a matter of law.
-A motion for summary judgment may dispose of a case before it gets to trial.

 Discovery Requests During Litigation